 First, set the Require user authentication option by going to the Security > Require Sign-In pane and setting the "Require user authentication" option.
 If you do this, you must enroll in one of the Pay-Per-User pricing plans when you deploy your application.
 "Require user authentication" is not supported by any of the Pay-Per-App pricing plans.

 Next, select an authentication provider.
 AppSheet does not maintain its own user registry of usernames and passwords.
 Instead, users must sign in using a cloud provider such as Google, Dropbox, Office365, Box, or Smartsheet.

-- Alternatively, you can choose one of the providers from the "Authentication Provider" drop down list containing Google, Dropbox, Office365, Box, and Smartsheet.
-For example, even thought you cloud data provider is Google, you can choose Dropbox as your authentication provider.
-You might choose this option, if all of your app users have Dropbox accounts.
+- Alternatively, you can choose one of the providers from the "Authentication Provider" dropdown list containing Google, Dropbox, Office365, Box, and Smartsheet.
+For example, even though your cloud data provider is Google, you can choose Dropbox as your authentication provider.
+You might choose this option if all of your app users have Dropbox accounts.